OptimalScale/LMFlow/README.md

     --output_path ./eval_results/test_elmb
 ```

-Note that in order to test your model, you must first upload it to HuggingFace.
-The `[YOUR_MODEL_PATH]` is the HuggingFace model path (`username/model_name`) to your uploaded model.
+Note that in order to test your model, you can either use a model path or use a Hugging Face path.

-Thus, after finetuning your model and merging the DoRA weights, you must upload the model to HuggingFace.
+If using a model path, please merge your DoRA weights into the base model, and then provide the path to the merged model's folder in `[YOUR_MODEL_PATH]`.

+If using HuggingFace, `[YOUR_MODEL_PATH]` is the HuggingFace model path (`username/model_name`) to your uploaded model obtained after merging the DoRA weights.
 You may reference `example_upload_peft_model.py` for a starter script on how to upload your DoRA-finetuned model.

 ## FAQ